Ten unusual and mostly unknown facts about South Africa

-Most South Africans will remember stories of the Quagga from school, namely that it was hunted to extinction in the early 19thcentuary, but in the next few years we will see them darting about again.
-Scientists have been working on reintroduing them through the use of a careful breeding program since 1987, since discovering that the Quagga was a subspecies, and not a seperate species of zebra.
+Most South Africans will remember stories of the Quagga from school, namely that it was hunted to extinction in the early 19th century, but in the next few years we will see them darting about again.
+Scientists have been working on reintroducing them through the use of a careful breeding program since 1987, since discovering that the Quagga was a subspecies, and not a separate species of zebra.

 Some interesting facts from around Africa:

 - Sudan has over 220 pyramids – twice as many as Egypt (which only clocks in at around 110).